-(c) A claim by an employee who has completed his/her probationary period with the Employer, that the employee has been unjustly discharged, shall be treated as a grievance if a written statement of such grievance is lodged by the employee within 10 working days after the employee ceases to work and such grievance will be dealt with initially by the Grievance Committee.

-- (d) The Employer shall have the right to determine the size and disposition of the staff. - (e) If the Employer decides that it is necessary to reduce staff then employees will be laid off within each classification on the basis of the reverse order of their total length of service since last hired provided those remaining in the classification have the qualifications (which may include skill, ability, knowledge, training and experience) to perform the work required.
+- (c) A claim by an employee who has completed his/her probationary period with the Employer, that the employee has been unjustly discharged, shall be treated as a grievance if a written statement of such grievance is lodged by the employee within 10 working days after the employee ceases to work and such grievance will be dealt with initially by the Grievance Committee. - (d) The Employer shall have the right to determine the size and disposition of the staff. - (e) If the Employer decides that it is necessary to reduce staff then employees will be laid off within each classification on the basis of the reverse order of their total length of service since last hired provided those remaining in the classification can demonstrate within a reasonable period of time that they have the ability (which may include skill, qualifications, knowledge, training and experience) to perform the work required.
+Reasonable time frame is defined as a period no greater than 3 weeks and begins upon notice of layoff.
 Classification means a job classification listed within a wage group in the Wage Schedule.